allenmcao/Mining-Rig-Restarter/README.md

 - Make file path matching relative so launching works consistently across Windows/Mac/Linux
 - Make JSON checking more robust (structured field checking, multiple error throwing)
 - Add email/discord/telegram notifications for restarts and stats
-- Add more supported APIs (ethermine, hiveOS)
+- Add more supported APIs (Ethermine, F2Pool, HiveON)
-    - Find more accurate way of checking if online or not bc flexpool api seems to rate-limit updates when hitting api too often
+    - Find more accurate way of checking if online or not bc Flexpool api seems to rate-limit updates when hitting api too often
 - Add grafana or some other visualization solution to track hashrate, restarts, API update times, etc.
 - Create and integrate dashboard to manually reset devices/create rig restarters
     - Add autodetect of smart devices to select from to eliminate need for kasa IP discovery